kordan/moodle-mod_surveypro/README.md

 Known bugs
 If a long text using the html editor has a parent item, it is NOT disabled while the answer to the parent item does not match the condition required by the child.
 MDL-25067: mform editor element can not be disabled with mform->disabledIf method.

-'Multiselect' and 'long text' do NOT get indented in the form.
-MDL-28194: I am in trouble assigning syles to some mform element.

-A not mandatory 'multiselect' item is NOT disabled while the "No answer" checkbox is selected.
-MDL-43704: mform multiselect element is not disabled by the grouped checkbox (as many of other mform elements do)

 Surveypro icons are missing from head/admin/plugins.php overview report.
 MDL-45723: uniformize the handling of svgs in resolve_image_location() calls.

-Thanks to Joseph Rezeau for the revision of the text and English.
+Thanks to Joseph Rézeau for the revision of the text and the English.